Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 Lean protein

-Lean proteins found in chicken, fish, turkey, tofu, tempeh, beans and legumes, low-fat dairy, and eggs are a great way to build a meal and feel full without extra sugar or carbohydrates.
+Lean proteins found in foods such as chicken, fish, turkey, tofu, tempeh, beans and legumes, low-fat dairy, and eggs are a great way to build a meal and feel full without extra sugar or carbohydrates.

 It’s best to steam or grill protein sources instead of frying them.